-Rejection is a part of dating.
+Rejection is a part of online dating.
 You will be rejected, and you will reject others.
 It’s not a fun word, it’s not a fun feeling and it adds a lot of difficulty to your dating experience.
 But, if you let it get you down, if you feed on the negative feelings it creates, your dating life will never be a good one.
 You gotta roll with the punches.

 I’ve been rejected many times.
 It’s not a great feeling, especially when I thought the person rejecting me is out of this world.
 I brush it off, though.
 I have to.
 I conclude that they know something I don’t, and I’m ok with that.
 I never assume it’s because of me and because I’m not good enough for them.